All Books

 Key Takeaways

-• Trying to beat the market is a loser's game for most investors.
+• Trying to beat the market is a loser's game due to fees and friction.

 Who Should Read